 Drones made for flying in confined spaces can take the place of the inspector’s physical presence, allowing the inspector to collect visual data about the conditions within the asset remotely, without ever having to enter it.

-Flyability’s Elios 1 and Elios 2 were created for flying in tight spaces, like boilers and tanks, in order to collect high quality, inspection-grade visual data.
+Flyability’s Elios 1, Elios 2, and Elios 3 were created for flying in tight spaces, like boilers and tanks, in order to collect high quality, inspection-grade visual data.
 Both drones were designed to be collision-tolerant, sitting within a cage that allows the drone to bump into objects while maintaining flight.

 Drones can help improve power plant maintenance by providing safer inspections, expanding access to assets, increasing savings and ROI, and prolonging asset lifespans.